Welcome to today's edition of the Rush 24-7 podcast.

 He knows all of this, just like I know it every time I find myself in a situation like I have chosen not to put myself in those situations anymore.

-I had I had to learn early on, for example, that in a media interview, I actually thought in the early days that the media was really interested in what I thought.
+I had to learn early on, for example, that in a media interview, I actually thought in the early days that the media was really interested in what I thought.

-You know, I was new, there was nobody like me on the radio as a conservative nationally, and maybe they're really that not, they were all they wanted was to find ways of literally destroying me or harming my image or what have you.
+All they wanted was to find ways of literally destroying me or harming my image or what have you.

-You go in there and you go to the green room, and the producer comes in and does the interview with you.
+You go in there and you go to the green room and the producer comes in and does the interview with you.

-The pre-interview, sometimes these happen on the phone before your appearance, sometimes they happen in a green room, and the producer makes you think they really want to find out what you want to talk about.
+And the producer makes you think they really want to find out what you want to talk about.

 What is it you feel passionate about?